15 Ways to Promote Your Content

 - Choose which platforms and channels you’ll use to distribute your content, and create an editorial calendar to ensure you create and share content on a consistent basis.

 - If you have a company blog, feature recent posts on your home page so visitors don’t have to search for your latest content, and to make your home page look fresh and current.

 - Promote your content on your social media channels by writing a short blurb to get readers interested and providing a link to take them directly to the relevant post.
 Don’t be afraid to share content more than once, but vary the headline and content of the social post and try different hashtags.

 - Include visuals with your posts to make your content more engaging—photographs, illustrations, GIFs, infographics, even videos.
 Multiple studies show that people are more likely to read, share, and remember content if it contains an image.

 - Include easy-to-find social share icons so readers can share the posts that resonate with them.

 - Find thought leaders and influencers in your industry and ask them to tweet or share your content.

 - Optimize your content for the right keywords to help people find your content and ensure that people searching for topics see your content high up in search results.

 - Read and comment on other blogs in your industry.
 Focus on providing genuine feedback, but if you’ve written something similar, feel free to mention it, explain how it’s related and what value it provides, and post a link.

 - Mention people in your content and let them know when you do with a quick email providing the link to your content and an invitation to share it to their professional circle.

 - Link to related blog posts in your content.
 This not only provides value to your readers and boosts the authority of your own content, it also can be used to forge connections with influencers in your industry.

 - Cross-link to your own content.
-Internal links—those that link readers to another page on your website rather then sending them to a different site—not only keep your readers on your site by helping them navigate to additional valuable content, they also improve your search engine rankings.
+Internal links—those that link readers to another page on your website rather than sending them to a different site—not only keep your readers on your site by helping them navigate to additional valuable content, they also improve your search engine rankings.